What Is a Bachelor of Arts?

-The Bachelor of Arts (most commonly abbreviated BA or AB) is a four-year undergraduate college degree that focuses on the liberal arts, science or a combination of the two.
-Coursework may include social sciences, humanities, music or fine arts.
-A traditional Bachelor of Arts degree takes about three to four years to complete depending on the major, school and country where the degree is earned.
-Several schools now offer accelerated programs that enable students to earn a Bachelor of Arts in less time than a traditional bachelor’s degree.
+The Bachelor of Arts Degree, or BA or AB degree, is a 4-year undergraduate college degree program that focuses on the liberal arts, science, or a combination of the two.
+Coursework may include social, life, or earth sciences, humanities, music, languages, or fine arts.
+A traditional Bachelor of Arts degree takes about 3-4 years to complete depending on the major, school, and country where the degree is earned.
+Several U.S. schools now offer accelerated programs that enable students to earn a BA degree in less time than a traditional bachelor’s degree.

 Regional Differences in Bachelor of Arts Degrees

 In most countries in North and South America (United States, Canada, Mexico, Brazil, etc.) it takes four years to earn a Bachelor of Arts degree.
 Other countries including South Korea, the Philippines, Thailand, Japan, Ireland, Greece, the Russian Federation, Azerbaijan, Armenia, Lebanon, Egypt, Nigeria, Iran, Serbia, Bangladesh, Pakistan, Kuwait, Iraq, Tunisia, and Turkey also offer Bachelor of Arts degrees which can be completed in about four years.

 In many regions of the world, however, it only takes three years to attain a Bachelor of Arts degree.
 In most of Europe including the United Kingdom, a Bachelor of Arts can be earned in just three years.
 Other regions and countries where Bachelor of Arts degrees are awarded after three years of study include Australia, Singapore, India, New Zealand, Iceland, Norway, South Africa, Switzerland, Israel, Croatia, Hungary, Albania, Bosnia and Herzegovina, Jamaica, and the Caribbean.

 BA and AB Degrees In the United States of America